linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 ### [`edge-24.5.3`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.5.3) (May 15, 2024)

+_If you use the Linkerd CNI plugin on GKE, you will need to disable IPv6 or use [`edge-24.5.5`] instead._

-`edge-24.5.3` removes an internal limit on the number of concurrent gRPC streams to the control plane, leaving available memory as the only constraint.
+This release removes an internal limit on the number of concurrent gRPC streams to the control plane, leaving available memory as the only constraint.

 ### [`edge-24.5.2`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.5.2) (May 13, 2024)

+_If you use the Linkerd CNI plugin on GKE, you will need to disable IPv6 or use [`edge-24.5.5`] instead._

-`edge-24.5.2` adds support for IPv6 (set `disableIPv6` to `false` when installing the control plane to use it).
+This release adds support for IPv6.
+It defaults to enabled: set `disableIPv6` to `true` when installing to disable it.
 It also correctly sets the `backend_not_found` status on HTTPRoutes with no backends.
 Finally, it adds the Gateway API GRPCRoute resource (in the `gateway.networking.k8s.io` API group) as part of continued work on support for GRPCRoutes, although this edge